 Shape B

-The Complete Guide to Calculating Volume in 2026
+The to Calculating Volume in 2026

 Volume is the quantity of three-dimensional space enclosed by a closed surface.
 It is measured in cubic units such as cubic centimeters (cm³), cubic meters (m³), cubic inches (in³), or cubic feet (ft³).
 The concept of volume is fundamental to fields including geometry, physics, engineering, architecture, and manufacturing.
 The SI unit of volume is the cubic metre (m³), and the metric unit of capacity is the litre (L), where 1 L = 1,000 cm³.
 Source: Wikipedia - Volume

-Whether you're a student working through geometry homework, an engineer designing a storage tank, or a contractor estimating concrete pour volumes, calculating the volume of 3D shapes is a fundamental skill that comes up constantly.
-The formulas aren't particularly difficult to memorize, but plugging in values and performing the arithmetic by hand is tedious and error-prone — especially when you've got to convert between metric and imperial units at the same time.
+a student working through geometry homework, an engineer designing a storage tank, or a contractor estimating concrete pour volumes, calculating the volume of 3D shapes is a fundamental skill that comes up constantly.
+The formulas aren't particularly difficult to memorize, but plugging in values and performing the arithmetic by hand is tedious and error-prone - especially when you've got to convert between metric and imperial units at the same time.

-That's exactly why we built this volume calculator.
+That's exactly why we this volume calculator.
 It handles all the math instantly, shows you the formula so you can learn, displays results in multiple unit systems simultaneously, and even lets you compare the volumes of two different shapes side by side.
-We've designed it to be the tool we wished we had during our own engineering coursework.
+We've it to be the tool we wished we had during our own engineering coursework.

 Our Testing Methodology and Accuracy Verification